MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/logger-readme.md

 ---
 title: Azure Logger client library for JavaScript
-keywords: Azure, javascript, SDK, API, @azure/logger, core ms.date: 03/02/2023
+keywords: Azure, javascript, SDK, API, @azure/logger, core ms.date: 03/13/2024
 ms.topic: reference
 ms.devlang: javascript
-ms.service: azure
+ms.service: core
 ---
-# Azure Logger client library for JavaScript - version 1.0.4
+# Azure Logger client library for JavaScript - version 1.1.0

 The `@azure/logger` package can be used to enable logging in the Azure SDKs for JavaScript.